 Now the digging starts …

-I must admit … we could have gone through as engineers … because we were able to create a monster hole with walls high enough to not let any cold sea water in!
+I must admit … we could have gone through as top engineers, because we were able to create a monster hole with walls high enough to not let any cold sea water in!

-When you get too hot in your little pool – and you are brave enough to face the cold sea water – you can walk a few steps to cool off in the waves … which Berto has done a couple of times!
+When you get too hot in your little pool – and you are brave enough to face the cold sea water – you can walk the few steps to cool off in the cold waves … which Berto has done a couple of times!

 Berto on his way to cool off in the cold sea water

-It was amazing to see so many people on the beach … not to sunbathing, but rather enjoying the hot water pools!
+It was amazing to see so many people on the beach … not for sunbathing, but rather to enjoy the hot water pools!

-We sat until very late in our pool … that was until high tide came in and the cold sea water destroyed our hot pool’s walls!
+We sat until very late in our pool … until high tide came in and the cold sea water destroyed our hot pool’s walls!

-We enjoyed all the new things we’ve seen for the first time and ended the day with a nice bottle of red wine at our cabin.
+We enjoyed all the new things we saw for the first time and concluded the day with a nice bottle of red wine at our cabin.
 This was the perfect ending to a great day of exploring!